-Global groups are groups that are built into LabKey Server and which have configurable permissions for every project.
-The global groups can be accessed by site admins via Admin > Site > Site Groups
+Global groups are groups that are built into LabKey Server and thus available when configuring permissions for every project.
+The global groups can be accessed by site admins via (Admin) > Site > Site Groups

 The Site Administrators Group